-After getting Mary her own motorbike, getting an extra security chain was top priority.
+After getting Mary her own motorbike, getting an extra security chain was a top priority.
 Being so pleased with the Pragmasis Protector chain I’ve been using, they were the obvious choice.
-I had considered an Almax chain, which are generally regarded as being on par with the Pragmasis chains.
-Both brands cost the same and are supplied with the same Squire padlock, however Pragmasis offer free next day postage – can’t argue with that.
+I had considered an Almax chain, which is generally regarded as being on par with the Pragmasis chains.
+Both brands cost the same and are supplied with the same Squire padlock, however, Pragmasis offer free next day postage – can’t argue with that.

-I already have the Pragmasis Torc ground anchor installed for my bike, which was just big enough to to thread the two 16mm chains through.
-As you can see in the photo left, the cover over my one year old chain has discoloured quite a bit compared to the brand new one.
-However there’s no tears in it and it’s still holding up well nevertheless.
+I already have the Pragmasis Torc ground anchor installed for my bike, which was just big enough to thread the two 16mm chains through.
+As you can see in the photo left, the cover over my one-year-old chain has discoloured quite a bit compared to the brand new one.
+However, there are no tears in it and it’s still holding up well nevertheless.

 Overall, I can highly recommend these Pragmasis security chains, don’t settle for anything less, it’s just not worth it.
 One mate recently lost his DRZ-400 Supermoto to some low life scum, after locking it up with an Oxford Hardcore chain… Broad daylight, lunchtime, in front of hundreds of shoppers, gone in seconds.
 Lost £750 in insurance excesses and facing inflated premiums for coming years.
 Don’t cut corners on security!